 New GE RR7 maintained relay switch comes equipped with 3 low voltage leads and is the best replacement option for discontinued GE relays for standard unlighted switches.
 These switch control relays are also a compatible replacement for standard Sierra Electric and Bryant brand solenoid relays and have a split low voltage (24V) coil to move the line voltage contact between latched ON and OFF positions.

-- GE RR7PBP (new replacement for RR7)
+- GE RR7PBP (new replacement for RR7); GE is a 24 Volt AC system

 - rated 20 amp, 277 volt, 5-pin yellow plug end can be snipped off for use in non-digital panels

 - suitable for use on circuit capable of delivering not more than 10 kA Sym.
-Amps, 277 Maximum.
+Amps, 277 Maximum

 - SPST (single pole single throw) maintained mechanical relay module, 6" wire leads with attached yellow plug